 Sidney, S et al. Marijuana Use and Mortality.
 American Journal of Public Health.
 Vol. 87 No. 4, April 1997. p.
 585-590.
 Sept.
 2002.

 Medical professionals are changing the way they use language when referring to cannabis.
-There is a movement away from using the term “cannabis overdose” as it makes one think of a critical emergency in which there is a risk of death.
+Thankfully, there is a movement away from using the term “cannabis overdose.”
+This term makes one think of a critical emergency in which there is a risk of death.
 Truth is, there is no risk of dying from cannabis consumption.
 You can, however, feel very ill.
-Emergency room physicians and nurses are referring to this as “cannabis poisoning” to being it more in line with alcohol poisoning.
+Emergency room physicians and nurses are referring to this as “cannabis poisoning” because its more in line with alcohol poisoning.
 Yet, even this doesn’t take it far enough as you can, in fact, die from alcohol poisoning.

-A study funded by the National Institute on Drug Abuse (NIDA) revealed the contrary.
+Consequently, a study funded by the National Institute on Drug Abuse (NIDA) revealed the contrary.
 And we have so many other studies now that back up the knowledge that cannabis helps protect your brain and your heart, even lowering blood pressure and protecting you from stroke damage.
-The NIDA study looked at the mortality rate of cannabis smokers.
+Basically, the NIDA study looked at the mortality rate of cannabis smokers.
 Guess what?
 No increase in mortality.
 This same study reconfirmed that heavy tobacco use was definitely associated with an increase in mortality use among tobacco smokers.

-With all this positive data, isn’t it a wonder that some people still believe cannabis is bad and should remain prohibited?
+To Conclude, with all this positive data, isn’t it a wonder that some people still believe cannabis is bad and that we should still prohibit it?